 Pupils who qualify for free home to school transport are usually provided with a free (zero fare) pass or boarding card to use on dedicated school bus services or public transport.

-To apply for a free pass you must complete an application form, available from the School Travel Service, at the address below or by visiting the Home to School Travel website.
+To apply for a free pass you must complete an application form, available from the School Travel Service by visiting the Home to School Travel page.

 If your child does not qualify for free travel you may be able to purchase a travel pass or boarding card from Metro.
 Further details on all concessionary fares and bus routes are available from Metro.